Webinars and Recordings - Mission Mosquito

 Back to School with GLOBE Mission Mosquito

-Dr. Lisa Gardiner, author, and illustrator of Zika Zine, The Story of Three Aedes Mosquitoes and the Zika Within Them and discuss effective science communication techniques.
-Library partners are especially encouraged to attend as the Pioneer Library System shares their mosquito programs.
+Dr. Lisa Gardiner, author, and illustrator of Zika Zine, The Story of Three Aedes Mosquitoes and the Zika Within Them discusses effective science communication techniques.
+Library partners are especially encouraged to attend as the Pioneer Library System shares its mosquito programs.

 Around The World with GLOBE Mission Mosquito

-- Notre Dame School, Santo Domingo- Dominican Republic, and,
+- Notre Dame School- Santo Domingo, Dominican Republic

 Beyond the Bite: Mosquito-Borne Diseases